vmware/vic/doc/user_doc/vic_app_dev/obtain_vch.md

 Depending on the nature of your organization, you might deploy VCHs yourself, or you might request a VCH from a different person or team.
 If you do not run `vic-machine create` yourself, your organization must define the process by which you obtain VCH addresses.
 This process can be as simple as an exchange of emails with a vSphere administrator, or as advanced as a custom self-provisioning portal or API end-point.
 For example, your organization could use VMware vRealize&reg; Automation&trade; to provide a self-provisioning service, by using the vRealize Automation interface or APIs to request VCHs.
 At the end of the provisioning process, vRealize Automation would communicate the VCH endpoint VM address to you.

+## Using Docker Environment Variables ##

+If you or the vSphere administrator deploy VCHs with TLS authentication, `vic-machine create` generates a file named `vch_address.env`.
+The `env` file contains Docker environment variables that are specific to the VCH.
+You can use the contents of the `env` file to set environment variables in your Docker client.
+A self-provisioning service such as vRealize Automation could potentially provide the env file at the end of the provisioning process for VCHs.

 ## Connecting to the VCH ##

 How you connect to your VCH depends on the security options with which  you or the vSphere administrator deployed the VCH.